Metroiceking/CastlesAndCans/README.md

 When a target is hit, the Pi camera snaps a photo that slides onto the screen while the game prepares to launch the ball.
 Another photo is taken a couple of seconds into the chug phase and displayed full screen when the ball returns.
 These images are automatically uploaded using **rclone** but remain in the `captures` directory for the rest of the session.
 Old captures are cleaned up whenever the program starts.

 The script looks for either `libcamera-still` or `raspistill` to capture photos at **1280×720**.
-The `--immediate` option is used with `libcamera-still` to minimise shutter lag.
+The `--immediate` option is used with `libcamera-still` to minimise shutter lag and photos are captured in a background thread so the UI remains responsive.
 If neither command is available the program creates placeholder images instead.

 Set the environment variable `RCLONE_REMOTE` to the destination configured in rclone, for example `mydrive:CastlesAndCans`.
 If the variable is missing or rclone is not installed, uploads are skipped.